Why you should care

 From the Windham-Campbell prizewinner comes a new novel about immigrants in London and the search for a lost boy.
 This story of resilience is also a reverse gaze in which Africans view the West, rather than the other way around.

-She Called Me Woman, edited by Chitra Nagarajen, Azeenarh Mohammed and Aisha Salau (April)
+She Called Me Woman, edited by Azeenarh Mohammed, Chitra Nagarajan, and Rafeeat Aliyu.
+(April)

 In the first collection of its kind, queer Nigerian women explore what it means to be gay in Nigeria, a country where same-sex relations are illegal.
 These 30 first-person narratives are both powerful and brave.